 Cross Cultural Communication

-We are all shaped by our culture, often in ways that we may not be aware of.
+We are all shaped by our culture, often in ways that we may not realise.
 Communicating with people from differing cultures can be challenging.
-This online unit aims to provide you with the knowledge, tools and perspectives to communicate effectively across cultural boundaries.
+This subject aims to provide you with the knowledge, tools and perspectives to communicate effectively across cultural boundaries.

 Workload |